-Dr. Danielle Bailey is the Director of the Center for Excellence in Teaching and Learning (CETL) and an Associate Professor of Criminal Justice at the University of Texas at Tyler.
-Dr. Bailey developed the Forensic Science program at UT Tyler in 2016, and she continues to serve as Forensic Science Program Coordinator since it was created.
+I am Dr. Danielle Bailey, the Director of the Center for Excellence in Teaching and Learning (CETL) and an Associate Professor of Criminal Justice at the University of Texas at Tyler.
+I developed the Forensic Science program at UT Tyler in 2016, and continue to serve as Forensic Science Program Coordinator.

 Awards